kennygrant/bestiary/databases.md

 ## Handling Relations

-This can seem a bit more fiddly than other languages, however I think the best approach is a straightforward one - retrieve the indexes of relations, and then if you require all of their information, retrieve the relations separately from the database.
+This can seem a bit more fiddly than other languages, however the best approach is a straightforward one - retrieve the indexes of relations, and then if you require all of their information, retrieve the relations separately from the database.
 You can of course retrieve them with a join at the same time, but in complex apps it helps to separate retrieving relations from retrieving the actual relation records, which is not always necessary \(for example you might need to know a user has 8 images, and which ids they have, but not all the image captions and image data\).

 ## Connections are recycled

-Your connections may be called from many goroutines and connections are pooled by the driver.
-So you shouldn't use stateful sql commands like USE, BEGIN or COMMIT, LOCK TABLES etc and instead use the facilities offered by the sql driver.
-There’s no default limit on the number of connections, so it is possible to exhaust the number of connections allowed by your database.
+Database connections may be called from many goroutines and connections are pooled by the driver.
+So don't use stateful sql commands like USE, BEGIN or COMMIT, LOCK TABLES etc and instead use the facilities offered by the sql driver.
+There’s no default limit on the number of connections, so it is possible to exhaust the number of connections allowed by the database.
 You can use  SetMaxOpenConns and SetMaxIdleConns to control this behaviour.

 ```
 db.SetMaxIdleConns(10)